David Sarabashyan: Serial murders

 On one night in April 2000, Sarabashyan went AWOL with the intent of going to his house and drinking beer.
 On the way, he spotted a 27-year-old woman and offered to have a few drinks with her, but was summarily rejected.
 After the victim turned around, he grabbed a large stone, crept up behind her and hit the victim on the head, knocking her unconscious.
 He then wrapped a belt around her neck and dragged her to the nearby bushes, where he raped and strangled the victim, before covering the body with garbage and returning to his unit.
 In October of that same year, he repeated this exact method with another victim, a 32-year-old local woman, whom he knocked out, raped and strangled before again returning to his unit.

 While he was questioned as part of a routine police procedure, one of Sarabashyan's fellow officers testified that he never left the camp's grounds - at the time, no one had noticed that he had indeed snuck out.
 Due to this, he was written off as a suspect.
-He ceased with the murders until November 2001, when he went AWOL again and returned to his hometown of Leninavan, where he came across 16-year-old Knkush Aghababyan while she was returning home from a disco.
+He ceased the murders until November 2001, when he went AWOL again and returned to his hometown of Leninavan, where he came across 16-year-old Knkush Aghababyan while she was returning home from a disco.
 He raped and strangled her, dumping her body in a nearby field, where it was found by teenagers playing football two days later.
 Despite extensive searches by both locals and law enforcement, the lack of useful leads resulted in the case going cold.
 In July 2003, he raped and strangled a 41-year-old teacher on Malinovsky Street in Rostov-on-Don, later dumping her body in an alleyway.

-In the aftermath of this murder, Sarabashyan came to be afraid of being caught, and decided to stop killing for the time being.
+In the aftermath of this murder, Sarabashyan came to be afraid of being caught and decided to stop killing for the time being.
 For twelve years, he is not known to have committed any violent crime: he married, had children, found a job as a construction worker and lived the life of an exemplary family man in Rostov-on-Don, with nobody suspecting him of the crimes.
 This changed sometime in 2015, when he randomly attacked a 29-year-old woman, who managed to fend him off and escape.
 Some passers-by who had heard her screams called the police, who immediately came in and arrested Sarabashyan.
 While he was released due to the fact that the victim was unable to positively identify him, his fingerprints and personal information were nonetheless entered into the country's criminal database.